-CBD is generally regarded as a mild, nearly harmless substance.
+CBD is generally regarded as a mild, practically harmless substance.
 Unlike THC, this hemp constituent is non-intoxicating, and unlike many mainline pharmaceutical treatments, CBD does not appear to have any serious side effects.

 Is CBD toxic?

 Pretty much everything on planet Earth is toxic in the right quantities.
-In human biochemical research, toxicity is generally defined as the amount of a substance that can harm the body.
-There are no such things as inherently “toxic” substances — even substances that are considered the most potent poisons, such as cyanide, are not harmful in extremely low concentrations.
+In human biochemical research, toxicity is defined as the amount of a substance that can cause bodily harm.
+There are no such things as inherently “toxic” substances — even cyanide, widely considered to be one of the most potent poisons, is not harmful in extremely low concentrations.

 Can you overdose on CBD?

-For most people, however, the term “overdose” brings to mind the horror stories that are set into motion when you ingest dangerous quantities of prescription or illicit drugs.
+For most people, the term “overdose” brings to mind horror stories set into motion when people ingest dangerous quantities of prescription or illicit drugs.
 It’s important to clarify that even when taken in quantities around 20,000mg, CBD will not cause heart failure, internal bleeding, or any of the other terrifying consequences of ingesting too much alcohol or overdosing on opioids or stimulants.

-The hallmarks of overdose that have been established in popular culture and news stories will not occur even if you take CBD in concentrations that have been established as toxic.
-In all likelihood, ingesting unreasonable quantities of CBD will only result in vomiting, diarrhea, or other mild symptoms that may occur as your body purges itself of this mild, non-intoxicating substance.
+The hallmarks of overdose as they have been established in popular culture will not occur even if you take CBD in concentrations that have been established as toxic.
+In all likelihood, ingesting unreasonable quantities of CBD will only result in vomiting or diarrhea as your body purges itself of this mild, non-intoxicating substance.
 The main concern would be dehydration, which could easily be treated with basic hospital equipment.